rarelyprolific/cognition/README.md

 ## STOP PRESS - 2025 REFURBISHMENT IN PROGRESS - STOP PRESS

 - Set up a new Vite/TypeScript project: `npm create vite@latest cognition` / `npm install`
+- Set up a devcontainer.
+Run from devcontainer using `npm run dev -- --host`

+- Devcontainer set up to be done: Ensure markdown lint is installed and prettier formats on save!

 ## OLD STUFF BELOW (TODO: SORT IT LATER!)